near/NEPs/specs/Economics/README.md

 validator_reward[t] = total_reward[t] - treasury_reward[t]
 ```

+The validator reward is split between block producers and chunk only producers.
+A fraction `f` is given to block producers,
+while the remainder is given to chunk-only producers (i.e. validators who were not block producers).

 Validators that didn't meet the threshold for either blocks or chunks get kicked out and don't get any reward, otherwise uptime
 of a validator is computed: